 Target Job Company:

-With this incredibly precise approach to gathering information about candidates’ professional goals, Cornell Johnson is clearly conveying a desire for information only.
-The school states in the Application Requirements section of its Web site, “If invited to interview, you will have the opportunity to elaborate further,” signaling to us that the admissions committee really wants just the facts.
-So, respect both the format and the school and be as direct and clear as possible, saving any embellishment or further explanation for another time.
+With this incredibly direct approach to gathering information about candidates’ professional goals, Johnson is clearly conveying a desire for information only.
+The school states in the Application Requirements section of its website, “If invited to interview, you will have the opportunity to elaborate further,” signaling to us that the admissions committee really wants just the facts here.
+So, respect both the format and the school and be as direct and clear as possible, saving any embellishment or additional explanation for another time.

-Note that with this essay prompt, the school is not asking about an impact you made at some point in the past but rather about your expected impact going forward, which would theoretically include your time as part of the Johnson community.
-The phrase “you’ve identified through engagement with our community” conveys a very clear assumption on the school’s part that you have already been actively reaching out to and communicating with individuals at or associated with Cornell Johnson to learn more about it before you begin writing this essay.
-If you have not already been making these kinds of connections, now (immediately) is the time to start.
-Moreover, the school’s reference to “what you have learned” (a change from last year’s “these interactions”) also implies that the admissions committee expects that your efforts have yielded some useful insight, so saying that you have merely made contact with a few people will not suffice.
-You will have to show that the insider information you subsequently received has further solidified your choice to pursue an MBA at Cornell Johnson by discussing the ways and areas in which you now feel you can contribute to it and how you expect the experience will position you to attain your professional goals after graduation.
+Note that with this essay prompt, the school is not asking about times when you have made an impact in the past but rather about your expected impact going forward, which would theoretically include your time as part of the Johnson community.
+The rather less-than-subtle hint in the intro about “engag[ing] with our students, alumni, faculty, and professional staff” conveys that the admissions committee expects you to actively reach out to and communicate with individuals at or associated with Johnson to learn more about it before you begin writing this essay.
+If you have not already been making these kinds of connections, now (immediately) is the time to get busy.
+The suggestion also implies that the admissions committee expects your efforts to yield some useful insight, so saying that you have merely contacted a few people will not suffice.
+You will have to show that the insider information you subsequently received has further solidified your choice to pursue an MBA at Johnson by discussing the ways and areas in which you now feel you can contribute to it and how you expect the experience will position you to attain your professional goals after graduation.

-Optional/Reapplicant Essay: You may use this essay to call attention to items needing clarification and to add additional details regarding your candidacy.
-For instance, if you believe one or more aspects of your application (e.g., undergraduate record or test scores) do not accurately reflect your potential for success at Johnson.
+Optional/Reapplicant Essay: You may use this essay to call attention to items needing clarification and to add additional details to any aspects of your application that do not accurately reflect your potential for success at Johnson (350 words maximum).

 If you are reapplying for admission, please use this essay to indicate how you have strengthened your application since the last time you applied for admission.
 Please also review our Admission Policy for additional information about re-applying.
 (350 words maximum)

 If you are not a reapplicant, this is your opportunity—if needed—to address any lingering questions that an admissions officer might have about your candidacy, such as a poor grade or overall GPA, a low GMAT or GRE score, or a gap in your work experience.
 We encourage you to download a free copy of our mbaMission Optional Essays Guide, in which we offer detailed advice on deciding whether to take advantage of the optional essay and how best to do so, along with multiple illustrative examples.
 Be mindful and respectful of the admissions committee’s time and remember that each additional file you submit requires more resources on behalf of the admissions office, so whatever you write must be truly worthwhile and clearly reveal that you made good use of this opportunity to provide further insight into your candidacy.

-For a thorough exploration of Columbia’s academic offerings, defining characteristics, crucial statistics, social life, community/environment, and other key facets of the program, please download your free copy of the mbaMission Insider’s Guide to Cornell Johnson Graduate School of Management.
+For a thorough exploration of Johnson’s academic offerings, defining characteristics, crucial statistics, social life, community/environment, and other key facets of the program, please download your free copy of the mbaMission Insider’s Guide to Samuel Curtis Johnson School of Management.